 Scott is an internationally recognized crisis negotiator, advisor, trainer and keynote speaker.
 He is known and respected for his experience negotiating in highly charged situations, with high stakes and when the situation requires sensitivity to the human element.
 Clients, audiences and students alike, find Scott’s teachings, insightful, inspiring and pragmatic.

-Scott is a prolific trainer within the negotiation field and travels the country and around the world speaking to audiences in both law enforcement and the private sector.
+Scott is a prolific trainer within the negotiation field and travels the country and around the world speaking to a wide variety of audiences.
+He has taught negotiations at Harvard University, for the FBI, and has keynoted for companies such as Microsoft and Bosch.
 In 2016, he was invited to give a TEDx talk titled “The Secrets of Hostage Negotiators”, which has received over 1 million views.
 His visibility as a speaker and educator through TEDx and other venues has reached global status.
-He has professional affiliations with multiple negotiations groups in a various countries in North America and Europe, and his instruction continues to be in demand.

 Joanna has over 18 years of negotiations experience in the natural resource, utilities, infrastructure, health care and education sectors.
 During that time, she has led over $2B worth of acquisitions, divestments, and contract negotiations.
 She has project managed and negotiated agreements linked to over $1B in capital projects in both Canada and the United States and held senior leadership roles in commercial negotiations, project management, resource development and organizational restructuring.